 I’m from the UK originally and had been visiting Thailand and more specifically Hua Hin for about 6 years before we come to live here full time.

-My wife is from Bangkok, we were living and running a Financial brokerage at the time of the financial crash in 2007 – 2008, we specialised in secured loans and mortgages for clients that had had previous credit problems.
+My wife is from Bangkok, we were living and running a Financial brokerage at the time of the financial crash in 2007 – 2008, we specialized in secured loans and mortgages for clients that had had previous credit problems.

 When the crash happened most of the lenders pulled out of the market in effect leaving us without a business.

-I had friends and acquaintances here in Hua Hin at that time and we decided to make the move to Thailand and make a fresh start of life.
+I had friends and acquaintances here in Hua Hin at that time and we decided to make the move to Thailand and make a fresh start in life.
 We actually moved out here to Thailand when my son was only 8 weeks old.

-For the first 5 years, working as a real estate agent here in Hua Hin, I was working with one of the biggest international and most well known brands.
+For the first 5 years, working as a real estate agent here in Hua Hin, I was working with one of the biggest international and most well-known brands.
 I had a great 5 years working with them but at some point, it’s always time to move on and try and make a go of it yourself.

 Buying a property off-plan has always been a popular choice for foreigners, approximately 70% of our clients buy off-plan.

-The reasons for doing this include moving into a brand new home when construction is complete; who doesn’t love moving in to a brand new property?
+The reasons for doing this include moving into a brand new home when construction is complete; who doesn’t love moving into a brand new property?

 It also suits a lot of people because you can work with the developer and make small custom changes to the property so it suits you perfectly and also the pricing aspect of it.